 Day 5: Lukla(9,380 ft.
 (2,860m) to Kathmandu(4,600 ft.
 (1,400m) Flight

 Flying from Lukla to Kathmandu is a thrilling 30-minute adventure offering breathtaking views of the Himalayan landscapes.
 Lukla, at 9,380 ft.
 (2,860m), serves as a gateway to Everest.
-Boarding a small aircraft in the morning, you’ll witness lush valleys, dense forests, and picturesque villages.
-Descending to Kathmandu’s 4,600 ft.
-(1,400m), you’ll encounter ancient temples and colorful markets.
-The contrast between high-altitude wilderness and vibrant city life makes this short flight a memorable experience.
+Boarding a small aircraft in the morning, and fly to Kathmandu or Ramechhap Airport than a short drive to Kathmandu.

 Start Date | End Date | Price In US Dollar($) | AVAILABILITY | Booking |